Colourful components in $k$-caterpillars and planar graphs: Complexity on trees

-\begin{remark} Consider a coloured caterpillar.
-If two vertices of a star have the same colour, then at least one of these vertices is a leaf that must belong to a different colourful component than the internal vertex of the star.
-Hence, the input caterpillar can be preprocessed in such a way that, for each such leaf, we add its adjacent edge to a set $S_p$.
+\begin{remark} Consider a coloured pseudocaterpillar $G$ with backbone $B$ and a vertex $u \in V(B)$.
+If $C[u]$ contains a colour $\gamma$ more than once, then at least one vertex with colour $\gamma$ in the corresponding star is a leaf which must belong to a different colourful component than $u$.
+Hence, $G$ can be preprocessed in such a way that, for each such leaf, we add its adjacent edge to a set $S_p$.
 This procedure is repeated until there is no such leaf in $G-S_p$.
-At the end of the preprocessing, each star in $G-S_p$ is a \emph{colourful star}, that is, only contains vertices with different colours.
-See an example of preprocessing in \cref{preprocessed cyclic caterpillar}. \end{remark}
+At the end of the preprocessing, each star of $G-S_p$ is a \emph{colourful star}, that is, only contains vertices with different colours.
+See an example of such a preprocessing in \cref{preprocessed cyclic pseudocaterpillar}. \end{remark}

-A \emph{coloured caterpillar with colourful stars} is a coloured caterpillar whose all stars are colourful.
+A \emph{coloured pseudocaterpillar with colourful stars} is a coloured pseudocaterpillar whose all stars are colourful.